WillWagnerIV/The-Coconuts/UPTS/README.md

 pip install pytest-cov
 ```

-To run the accompanying tests with coverage, you can execute the following code from the UPTS folder.
+To run the accompanying tests with coverage, you can execute the following code from the upts_pypoc folder.
 ```
 pytest -s -v --cov=src tests/test_upts.py
 ```